ReinoutA/simulation_bosch/README.md

 data-analysis -> the full data analysis we performed

 .idea, ```__pycache__``` -> Pycharm metadata, not specificly necessary (probably not even present in the folder)

+GUI-styling -> not important, used for the styling of graphs in the GUI before inserting them into the GUI as a final version

+Schedulers -> Folder that contains all the scheduling algorithms